uzk-rrzk/cameracontrol/README.md

 # README #

-Galicaster plugin to control cameras of visca and onvif protocol.
+Galicaster plugin to control PTZ cameras compatible with VISCA and ONVIF protocols.

 ## Requirements ##
 ### camctrl-visca ###